This is a dream I had

 place and available, the answer will be “Yes”.
 If not,

-attitudes and discernments required to sufficiently prepare for these
+He specifies several underlying attitudes and discernments required to sufficiently

-otherwise devastating conditions.
-Without these principles, the correct decisions, the motivation, and
+otherwise devastating conditions, without which the correct decisions, motivation, and

 spirit will not be sufficient